 I taught English in secondary school and worked with fellow volunteers, teachers, and students to re-build a library, run a work-shop on smokeless stove building and keep the Green Club active (with the GC, we mostly ran environmental awareness days and performed educational dramas with younger members of the community).

-Initially I worked mainly in administration, writing reports for the funders, looking after the finances, etc. After a few months I began to organise the nutrition component of the programme, i.e. organising nutrition clinics and home visits in the various outlying areas.
+Initially I worked mainly in administration, writing reports for the funders, looking after the finances, etc. After a few months I began to organise the nutrition component of the programme, i.e. organizing nutrition clinics and home visits in the various outlying areas.

 The following accounts are by volunteers who used there education qualifications and previous experience to contribute to projects abroad.